jamesrr39/goutil/README.md

 godoc: https://godoc.org/github.com/jamesrr39/goutil

-While most of this is stable, APIs may be removed, so if you use this in your own work, please vendor/fork/tie to a specific commit hash.
+These APIs may/will be changed/removed without any notice, so if you use this in your own work, please vendor/fork/tie to a specific commit hash.